Game-Loom/GameLoom/README.md

   - **PlayStation**: Use PSDLE for exporting your PS4/PS5 library.
      - Note: Exported CSV files include an extra header row at the bottom, which is automatically ignored during import.
   - **itch.io**: Use the Itch.io Library to CSV Scraper.
      - Requires Tampermonkey to run the userscript.
-[Links below](#tampermonkey-extension-links).
+See below.
      - Learn More.

 ### Exporting Game Libraries: